 Every Lent we are encouraged to go beyond the tithe in order to meet the needs of the world.

-Our beyond-the-tithe challenge for this Lent is Several Sources, a well-known local charity that saves babies’ lives and shelters their young mothers.
+Our beyond-the-tithe challenge for this Lent is Nourish.NJ, a well-known local charity that creates lasting solutions to the problems of hunger, homelessness and poverty.
 Our goal is to raise at least $20,000 for this great work.

 Our beyond-the-tithe campaign is a great opportunity for us to give sacrificially this Lent.